TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

      size/stride is not equal to an integer, checkerboard artifacts (image will be like grids) occur.
 So we need to resize by Nearest Neighbour Interpolation at first, then use deconvolution and ReLU.

-### Q8.
-The author said the network is light-weighted, why?
-* A: They empirically find it already enough for their purpose.

 ### Q9: Why we need data augmentation?
 Why the data augmentation step includes randomize, rotate, random crop?
 And in general what data augmentation techniques will we use?
 * A: Because we need more data from limited size of dataset to make our model more robust in processing images.
 These are popular ways of data augmentation in image processing.
 If we simply do some rotations, translations and flips, our net will consider them as different images.